Date of Award

 Melissa E. Clucas

 Clucas, Melissa E., "Predictors of mother-infant interaction quality: the role of parental social cognitions and parenting stress" (2015).
 Graduate Theses and Dissertations.
-Paper 14318.
+14318.